Orange County Divorce Lawyer

 CAN YOU GO TO DIVORCE COURT WITHOUT A LAWYER?

 Absolutely!
 A spouse may represent him or herself in divorce court.
 The question is whether you should do so.
 Divorce law is complicated and nuanced.
-And getting divorce is emotionally taxing, and your judgment will be skewed.
+And getting a divorce is emotionally taxing, and your judgment will be skewed.
 Ultimately representing yourself may cost you more than hiring the proper attorney to represent your interests.
 There is a lot of truth in the old saying that “he who represents himself has a fool for a client.”
 And this even applies to lawyers.

 DO ALL DIVORCES GO TO TRIAL?